CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex9.md

     | Name | **Enter a unique name in all lowercase** |
     | Location | **East US** |

 3. Upon completion, it should look like the following screenshot.
-Validate the information is correct, and select **Review + create** then **Create**.
+Validate that the information is correct, select **Review + create**, and then **Create**.

     ![](images/hol-ex9-task1-create-log-analytics-workspace.png)